COSI-Lab/meeting-minutes/_posts/2017-01-25-Meeting-Minutes.md

 # Forum Topics

 ## COSI Table moving post-discussion
 COSI agree's to keep the table configuration after the great carpet cleaning of 2017.

-##Crap Rack
+## GDC / DDC Rack
-The forum discusses the future of the crap rack, and the inability to even boot half of them.
+The forum discusses the future of the GDC / DDC Rack, and the inability to even boot half of them.
 COSI agrees to look into transfering them into COSI assets and if we can salvage them for parts.

-##Arp
+## Arp
 Jared and graham agree to sent a ticket to deal with the amount of arp COSI recieves, which has been doubled.

-# Lightning Talk
+# Lightning Talks

 ## BossSensor
 Ben shows off a neuro network that trains on images of your boss and uses a camera to detect when your boss is approching to change your screen for you.